LindaAPersson/playdate/TESTING.md

 # Playdate

 This file only contains the exstensive testing done to the webpage.
-All other information regarding the site will be found in [README](README.md).
+All other information regarding the site will be found here: [README](README.md).

 ## Responsvie Testing